 A New Challenge for Investment Managers?
 ADA Compliant PDFs, Websites

 I was in a client meeting a few weeks ago when I first heard the phrase, “ADA compliant documents”.
-One of our major asset management clients announced that they were beginning to make plans to update their literature strategies to ensure their electronic documents are accessible to people with disabilities, according to Section 508 standards.
-As their document automation vendor, we jumped at the task to understand if and how this regulation may affect our business and our clients.
+One of our major asset management clients announced that they were beginning to make plans to update their literature strategies.
+They wanted to ensure their electronic documents were accessible to people with disabilities, according to Section 508 standards.
+As their automation vendor, we sought to understand if and how this regulation may affect our business and our clients.

 Our research turned up a lot of outdated information and sparked more questions than answers.
 To get some reliable insight, we got in touch with compliance officers at a few different firms to trade notes.
-What we learned is that due to recent lawsuits and an impending Section 508 refresh, firms across the industry are making web and online document accessibility a priority in 2015 and 2016.
+We learned firms across the industry were making web and online document accessibility a priority in 2015 and 2016.

 This topic seems to be causing a ripple effect across the industry, starting with the major asset management firms.
 Not surprising, since the larger firms are typically prime targets for non-compliance trolling.
 The larger asset management firms are starting to prepare and some have even hired outside counsel.
 As for the smaller firms, most don’t have this on their radar yet, but it may not be long before it is.